Sylvia Townsend Warner: Early life and family

+Later life

-In 1923, she met T. F. Powys, whose writing influenced her own and whose work she in turn encouraged.
+In 1923, Warner met T. F. Powys, whose writing influenced her own and whose work she in turn encouraged.
 The two became friends, and her debut novel, Lolly Willowes, was published shortly after in 1926.
 From her first work, it was clear that Warner's focus was on subverting societal norms; she would later heavily use the themes of rejecting the Church, a need for female empowerment, and independence in her works.
 It was at Powys' home that Warner first met Valentine Ackland, a young poet; the two women fell in love, moving in together in 1930 and eventually settling at Frome Vauchurch, Dorset, in 1937.
 Her relationship with Ackland inspired many of Warner's works, and the couple collaborated on a collection of poems, Whether a Dove or a Seagull, published in 1933.

-Warner and Ackland's relationship was tumultuous in part due to Ackland's infidelity, which included an affair with fellow writer Elizabeth Wade White.
+Warner and Ackland's relationship was a tumultuous one, in part due to Ackland's infidelity, which included an affair with fellow writer Elizabeth Wade White.
 Alarmed by the growing threat of fascism, they were active in the Communist Party, and Marxist ideals found their way into Warner's works.
-Warner participated in the II International Congress of Writers for the Defence of Culture, held in Valencia between 4 and 17 July 1937, while serving in the Red Cross during the Spanish Civil War.
-After the war, Warner and Ackland permanently returned to England, living together until Ackland's death in 1969.
-In 1950 and 1951 they rented Great Eye Folly at Salthouse, where Warner wrote her final novel, The Flint Anchor (published 1954).
+Warner participated in the Second International Congress of Writers for the Defence of Culture, held in Valencia between 4 and 17 July 1937, while serving in the Red Cross during the Spanish Civil War.
+After that war, Warner and Ackland permanently returned to England, living together until Ackland's death in 1969.

+EM Delafield portrayed a visit to Warner in 1931 in her The Provincial Lady Goes Further describing her as "novelist, famous in two continents for numerous and brilliant contributions to literature" and giving her and Ackland the pseudonyms 'Carina/ Charlotte Volley' and 'Miss Postman'.

+In 1937 Warner and Ackland moved to a house called Riversdale beside the River Frome in Frome Vauchurch near Maiden Newton.
+They initially rented the house and did not intend to stay there long, however they bought it in 1946 and they lived there for the rest of their lives.
+In 1950 and 1951 they also rented Great Eye Folly at Salthouse, where Warner wrote her final novel, The Flint Anchor (published 1954).

 After Warner's death in 1978, her ashes were buried with Ackland's at St Nicholas, Chaldon Herring, Dorset.